Azure-Samples/media-services-v3-dotnet-core-functions-integration/README.md

 If not already done : fork the repo, deploy Azure Functions and select the right project (IMPORTANT!).

 Note : if you never provided your GitHub account in the Azure portal before, the continuous integration probably will probably fail and you won't see the functions.
 In that case, you need to setup it manually.
-Go to your azure functions deployment / Functions app settings / Configure continuous integration.
+Go to your azure functions deployment / Deployment center.
 Select GitHub as a source and configure it to use your fork.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fmedia-services-v3-dotnet-core-functions-integration%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>